-In 2019 winter officially begins on 21 October for Essex Highways.
-We treat over 2000 miles of roads in Essex, which is about 40% of our road network.
+The 2019/20 winter season for Essex Highways ended on 19 April 2020.
+Our winter service will resume on 19 October 2020.
+During the season, we treat over 2000 miles of roads in Essex, which is about 40% of our road network.
 These are the most important routes to keep moving and all routes are treatable in a maximum of 3 hours.
 We operate 62 gritting lorries with ploughs plus two mini gritters with around 116 drivers who are deployed based on weather conditions.

-For further guidance in case of severe weather conditions (school closures and other council services), see the main Essex County Councilpages.
+For further guidance in case of severe weather conditions (school closures and other council services), see the main pages.
+Essex County Council

 Severe weather warnings for East of England are available from The Met Office